What Is The Fastest Way To Become A Doctor?

 5. Are you okay with failure?

-At some point, as a doctor, you’ll make the wrong call.
+At some point, as a doctor, you will make the wrong call.
 That call might cost someone their life.
 It’s not negligence, that’s just the way it goes.
 You need to be okay with that responsibility.

 Becoming a doctor takes a long time and requires a high-level of commitment.
 If it's still in your blood, why not reach our to one of our academic advisors who can help you take the next step to taking the Hippocratic oath.